 The Ebers Papyrus is by far the most lengthy of the medical papyri and it is dated to the 9th year of the reign of Amenhotep I (c.
 1534 B.C.E.).

-However, it is believed to have been copied from earlier texts or it could be much older because the paragraph 856a states that : “the book of driving wekhedu from all the limbs of a man was found in writings under the two feet of Anubis in Letopolis and was brought to the majesty of the king of Upper and Lower Egypt Den.”(Nunn 1996: 31)
+However, it is believed to have been copied from earlier texts or it could be much older because paragraph 856a states that: “the book of driving wekhedu from all the limbs of a man was found in writings under the two feet of Anubis in Letopolis and was brought to the majesty of the king of Upper and Lower Egypt Den.”(Nunn 1996: 31)

-It describes several treatments and is full of prescribed remedies along with a large list of prescriptions which are to relieve medical ailments.
+It describes several treatments and is full of prescribed remedies along with a large list of prescriptions to relieve medical ailments.

 The Ebers Papyrus.
 Photo: Hanf Museum Berlin